vegu-ai/talemate/README.md

 On the right hand side click the "Add Client" button.
 If there is no button, you may need to toggle the client options by clicking this button:

-As of version 0.13.0 the legacy text-generator-webui API `--extension api` is no longer supported, please use their new `--extension openai` api implementation instead.

 ![Client options](docs/img/client-options-toggle.png)

 ### Text-generation-webui

+> :warning: As of version 0.13.0 the legacy text-generator-webui API `--extension api` is no longer supported, please use their new `--extension openai` api implementation instead.

 In the modal if you're planning to connect to text-generation-webui, you can likely leave everything as is and just click Save.